Bismuth, South Dakota

+Etymology

+The name Bismuth refers to the metal bismuth.
+It is unclear why this is the town name.
+Bismuth is mined in the United States; however, South Dakota has no documented bismuth mining claims, past or present.

 History

 Prior to settlement

 The region surrounding Bismuth was a hunting ground and sacred territory of the Western Sioux, as well as the Cheyenne, Kiowa, and Arapaho.

 The 1868 Treaty of Fort Laramie guaranteed Black Hills land rights to the Sioux and Arapaho.
-However, a military expedition led by George Custer found gold in 1874, causing the Black Hills Gold Rush.
-Native groups resisted the thousands of white settlers that came to the area over the next year; the conflicts culminated in the Black Hills War in 1876.
-Despite Native American victory at the Battle of the Little Bighorn, also referred to as Custer's Last Stand, the Black Hills War resulted in the Sioux relinquishing their rights to the Black Hills to the United States government in 1877.
+However, a military expedition led by George Armstrong Custer found gold in 1874, causing the Black Hills Gold Rush.
+Native groups resisted the thousands of white settlers that came to the area over the next year; the conflicts culminated in the Great Sioux War of 1876.
+Despite Native American victory at the Battle of the Little Bighorn, the war resulted in the Sioux relinquishing their rights to the Black Hills to the United States government in 1877.
 The 1874 gold rush and subsequent land seizure gave rise to a series of boomtowns, mines, and other settlements in the region, including Bismuth.
-The most notable example of these boomtowns is the Homestake Mine in Lead, South Dakota, which was the largest gold mine in the Western Hemisphere before it closed in 2002.